 Computers and printing

-- Public computers are available on a first-come, first-served basis.
+- Computers are available on a first-come, first-served basis.

-- External hard drives are available for checkout at the 2nd floor service desk for projects with large storage requirements.
+- External hard drives are available for checkout at the service desk for projects with large storage requirements.

-Wireless access is available throughout the Bio-Medical Library via the University’s network.
+Wireless access is available throughout the building via the University’s network.

 - Self-serve machines accept payment via Gopher GOLD on your U Card or copy card.
 Departmental users with EFS accounts can use a departmental copy card.

-- Add value to your U Card or Gopher Gold Card with cash at the 2nd floor ValuePort, or online.
+- Add value to your U Card or Gopher Gold Card with cash next to the 5th floor service desk, or online.

 - in the public domain, or